 BenQ has often been a trusted brand for high-quality monitors, both in the professional and gaming spaces.
-With a respectable 4.6 of 5 rating from hundreds of reviews on Google, the 27-inch GL2780 is the best gaming monitor for those with a $200 budget.
+With a respectable 4.6 out of 5 rating from hundreds of reviews on Google, the 27-inch GL2780 is the best gaming monitor for those with a $200 budget.

 The GL2780 was designed with gamers in mind, featuring a 1ms response time for a quick-feeling gaming experience across platforms.
 Unfortunately, the monitor lacks many features today's gamers might want.
 You won't find variable refresh rate technology like G-Sync or FreeSync, nor will you find a high refresh rate.
 But you will find built-in speakers, which actually might be the least impressive part of this great value monitor.

-BenQ's GL2780 sports the same bulky and thick-bezeled look its displays have donned for the last few years, but that's not necessarily a bad thing.
+BenQ's GL2780 sports the same bulky and thick-bezelled look its displays have donned for the last few years, but that's not necessarily a bad thing.
 These monitors are sturdy and dependable.
 And while the TN panel helps keep costs down, you shouldn't expect to be blown away by its colours or viewing angles.
 You definitely won't want to be using this monitor for anything other than gaming or light web browsing.

 The GL2780 has your conventional connectivity options, including HDMI 1.4 and DisplayPort, but it also has DVI and VGA ports for more ancient connections.
 Those using legacy consoles or computers might find the additional ports useful, whereas others (the vast majority of users) will ignore them in their entirety.

-Many customers praised the monitor's versatility with multiple ports and labelled it a stellar value for money investment.
-Though with its lacklustre performance, this really shouldn't be your first pick if you're looking to play super competitive titles like Valorant or Overwatch.
+Many customers praised the monitor's versatility with multiple ports and labelled it a stellar value-for-money investment.
+Though with its lacklustre performance, this really shouldn't be your first pick if you're looking to play super-competitive titles like Valorant or Overwatch.

 Samsung has long been a leader in the monitor industry, and it's utilised its expertise to create one of the best gaming monitors you can buy today with its latest generation Odyssey line-up.
-With a 4.2 of 5 rating from more than 500 reviews on Google, the 32-inch variant of the Odyssey G7 is the best curved gaming monitor available right now.
+With a 4.2 out of 5 rating from more than 500 reviews on Google, the 32-inch variant of the Odyssey G7 is the best curved gaming monitor available right now.